ceciivanov/k8s-study/SchedulingPods-Affinity.md

 - Node Affinity – Used to constrain the Nodes that can receive a Pod by matching labels of those Nodes.
 Node Affinity can only be used to set positive affinities that attract Pods to the Node.

-- Inter-Pod Affinity – Used to constrain the Nodes that can receive a Pod by matching labels of the existing Pods already running on each of those Nodes.
+- Inter-Pod Affinity – Used to constrain the Pods that can receive a Node by matching labels of the existing Pods already running on each of those Nodes.
 Inter-Pod Affinity can be either an attracting affinity or a repelling anti-affinity.